ReticulatedSpline/aulos/README.md

 - [ ] Queue functionality

+- [ ] Compatibility with the AdaFruit PiTFT touch display or hardware buttons

+### V3

 - [ ] Create, update, and deletion functionality for songs, song metadata, and .m3u playlist files.
 Log operations to support syncing back to a master library (such as on a desktop).

-### V3

 - [ ] Battery integration